Skip to main content

 Booking and Logistics

-Booking difficulty is rated moderate , easier than the city's most-sought tables but not a walk-in whenever you want.
+Booking difficulty is rated moderate, easier than the city's most-sought tables but not a walk-in whenever you want.
 Reservations should be secured at least a week in advance for dinner, particularly on weekends.
 Sunday lunch is your leading shot at shorter notice.
 The Miami Design District location means street access is direct; valet and paid parking are the standard approach in this neighborhood.

 How It Compares

-See the full comparison below for how Michael's Genuine sits against its Miami peers across price, style, and booking difficulty.
+See the full comparison below for how Michael's Genuine sits against its Miami peers across price, style, booking difficulty.

 Practical Details